 Q: Is there a post-race meal or beer?

 A: We offer fruit, bagels and water and Gatorade to runners for free after the race, but there is no post-race meal included in your entry.
 There will, however, be several vendors selling brats, burgers, sandwiches and vegetarian items after the race in the runners’ concourse.

-You will also find a drink ticket good for one beverage from one of our sponsor restaurants the day of the race.
-We will have beer from Door County Brewing Co. at the concourse!
+We will have beer from One Barrel Brewing Co. at the concourse!
 Each runner will get one free beer!
 Bring your ID!

 Q: Is the course hilly?

 Q: Are the hills as bad as I’ve heard?